RokLenarcic/fulcro-rad-indexed-db/README.md

 ### Working with the interface

-The is a map of connections, one for each schema configured, that you'll have in the parser env.
+The `:org.clojars.roklenarcic.fulcro-rad-indexed-db/connections` key in env is a map of connections, one for each schema configured.
 You will need to grab one of these, create a Transaction, then use some operations in `indexed-db` namespace.

 **All operations return Promesa promise.
 You should return a promise from your mutations and resolvers.**